• Skip to primary navigation

 • In a medium bowl, whisk the flour, baking soda, and salt together.
 Set aside.

 • Using a hand mixer or a stand mixer fitted with the paddle attachment, cream the butter with both sugars until smooth.
-Add the prepared egg replacer and vanilla extract and beat to combine.
+Add the egg and vanilla extract and beat to combine.

 • Add the dry ingredients into the wet ingredients and mix on low speed until combined.
 Fold in the chocolate chips.